Skip to main content

 However, I quickly realized something: If I never dared to add my own perspective, even when that perspective ran counter to the current, I had no business pretending to have anything to say at all.
 (Also, my following was nowhere near as large as Mendelson's, so I doubted I would even have the opportunity be canceled to begin with ...)
 So I just made peace with the fact that I responded to the film in a way few else did, and left it at that.
 (The review in question is still available and can be found here if you feel like assessing my competency as a critic.)

-I share this anecdote to illustrate that the pressure to sheathe your thumbs as a precaution is a very real part of film critic culture.
+I share this anecdote to illustrate that the pressure to sheathe your thumbs as a precaution is a very real part of film critic culture, particularly if you are an emerging film critic.
 Being the first to call something a classic is risky, and for whatever reason, the reciprocal isn’t true.
 Calling a film—even a classic film—bad or even “just okay” doesn’t make you seem incompetent.
 If anything it makes you ahead of the curve, so it’s just easier to call something “fine, I guess” and move on down the line.
 That's another thing we need to establish in this discussion: there's seldom, if ever, any consequence for the critic who downvotes a movie that we later decide is "good, actually."
 There is safety in indifference.

 This begs the question, who had it right?
 The premiere critics who need permission to drop five stars, or the grown-up fanboys?